Seifert hypersurfaces of 2-knots and Chern-Simons functional: Introduction

-holds. \end{enumerate} \end{thm} When we prove \cref{2-knot2}, we make use of techniques from instanton Floer homology.
-We see a sufficient condition of $l_Y< \infty$. \begin{thm} If the Chern-Simons functional of $Y$ is {\it Morse-Bott}\footnote{For the definition of the Morse-Bott property, see \cref{per}.}, then $l_Y<\infty$. \end{thm} For example, the Chern-Simons functionals of the finite connected sums of Seifert homology $3$-spheres are Morse-Bott.
-A sufficient condition of $r_s(Y)<\infty$ and $\Gamma_{-Y}(1)<\infty$ is given by $h(Y) <0$ (See \cite{D18}, \cite{NST19}), where $h(Y)$ is the Fr\o yshov invariant of $Y$ (\cite{Fr02}). \cref{2-knot2} gives a relation between Seifert hypersurfaces and $SU(2)$-representations of $G_j(K)$ in the following sense: \begin{thm} Let $Y$ be an oriented homology $3$-sphere and $K$ an oriented $2$-knot.
-Suppose $Y$ is a Seifert hypersurface of $K$. \begin{enumerate} \item If $r_s(Y)<\infty$, $l^s_Y<\infty$ and $Y$ is a Seifert hypersurface of $K$, then there exists a positive integer $l$ with $l \leq l^s_Y$ such that there exists an irreducible representation
+\end{enumerate} \end{thm} We also prove a sufficient condition for $l_Y< \infty$. \begin{thm} If the Chern-Simons functional of $Y$ is {\it Morse-Bott}\footnote{For the definition of the Morse-Bott property, see \cref{per}.}, then $l_Y<\infty$. \end{thm} For example, the Chern-Simons functionals of finite connected sums of Seifert homology $3$-spheres are Morse-Bott.
+A sufficient condition for $r_s(Y)<\infty$ and $\Gamma_{-Y}(1)<\infty$ is given by $h(Y) <0$ (See \cite{D18}, \cite{NST19}), where $h(Y)$ is the Fr\o yshov invariant of $Y$ (\cite{Fr02}). \cref{2-knot2} gives a relation between Seifert hypersurfaces and $SU(2)$-representations of $G_j(K)$ in the following sense: \begin{thm} Let $Y$ be an oriented homology $3$-sphere and $K$ an oriented $2$-knot.
+Suppose $Y$ is a Seifert hypersurface of $K$. \begin{enumerate} \item If $r_s(Y)<\infty$ and $l^s_Y<\infty$ for some $s \in [-\infty, 0]$ and $Y$ is a Seifert hypersurface of $K$, then there exists a positive integer $l$ with $l \leq l^s_Y$ such that there exists an irreducible representation